-Does your protein powder upset your stomach?
+Does protein powder upset your stomach?

 Order samples to see if Drink Wholesome is right for you.

-Because food additives are heavily processed and look nothing like real foods, we can have trouble digesting them.
+First of all, because food additives are heavily processed and look nothing like real foods, we can have trouble digesting them.
 As a result, they sit in our guts for longer and ferment.
 Fermentation produces gas, which can cause bloating, cramps, and stomach pain.
-It can also slow colonic transit and lead to constipation.
+Gas also slows colonic transit and can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine and cause the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors*, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol *Natural flavors are NOT natural.

 You may have noticed that this list includes several artificial sweeteners.
 Some artificial sweeteners may be bad for the stomach because they alter the composition of our gut microbiota, the collection of microorganisms that help us digest food.
 This can lead to serious stomach pain and widespread inflammation.
 Other artificial sweeteners, especially sugar alcohols like xylitol, can cause diarrhea because they draw water into the gut.
 Avoid artificial sweeteners whenever possible.